Name: Jack Johnson

-On December 19, 1913, Jack defended his championship for the first time in seventeen months against Jim Johnson, an African American of no relation to the champion.
-Held in Paris, it was the first fight for the heavyweight championship between two black men.
+On December 19, 1913, Jack defended his championship for the first time in seventeen months against Battling Jim Johnson, an African American of no relation to the champion.
+Held in Paris, it was the first fight for the World Heavyweight Championship between two black men.
 Johnson was not in top shape and entered the ring with an injured left arm.
 It was a lackluster performance and after ten rounds, the bout was declared a draw.
 Many of the spectators asked for their money back.

-When facing unheralded American Frank Moran on June 27, 1914 in Paris, Johnson again neglected to enter the ring in top fighting shape, as evidenced by his hefty weight of 221 pounds.
+When facing unheralded American Frank Moran in Paris on June 27, 1914, Johnson again neglected to enter the ring in top fighting shape, as evidenced by his hefty weight of 221 pounds.
 Though he lacked ring technique, Moran possessed a powerful right hand punch he affectionately named "Mary Ann."
 He was also a tough, determined fighter and made it a difficult night for the overconfident champion.
 After twenty closely contested rounds, referee Georges Carpentier declared Johnson the narrow victor.

 As a testament to his great impact on the sport of boxing and his prowess in the ring, Johnson was part of the inaugural class of inductees into the International Boxing Hall of Fame in 1990.
-Nat Fleischer, the founder of The Ring magazine, a man who had witnessed every heavyweight champion from Jeffries to Frazier, continued to regard Jack Johnson as the greatest heavyweight of all time until his dying day.
+Nat Fleischer, the founder of The Ring magazine, a man who had witnessed every World Heavyweight Champion from Jeffries to Joe Frazier, continued to regard Jack Johnson as the greatest heavyweight of all time until his dying day.

 Details of the first few years of Johnson's career are sketchy at best.
 Most records for Johnson contain a number of bouts - some undated - for the years 1894-1902, with most of them supposedly staged in Galveston.
 As these bouts could not be verified by research of the contemporary Galveston Daily News, nor by any other source, they are left off his record at Boxrec.
 The bouts are: